A girl lost her teddy bear at Glacier National Park. A year later, it's back home

 It was every kid's worst nightmare: While on a hiking trail in the fall of 2020, 5-year-old Naomi Pascal lost her beloved teddy bear.
 But unbeknownst to either Naomi or her parents, she and her bear were destined for a happy ending.

 Naomi and her parents, Ben and Addie Pascal, were walking the Hidden Lake Trail in Montana's Glacier National Park in October 2020 when they lost Naomi's beloved bear, "Teddy," according to a Facebook post from the park.
-And Teddy was not just any bear: he was the first-ever gift Naomi's parents gifted to her before her adoption.
+And Teddy was not just any bear.
+Teddy was the first gift Naomi's parents gave to her before her adoption.
 It was 2016, and she was still living at an orphanage in Ethiopia at the time.

 "She had Teddy before she ever met us," Ben Pascal said in an interview with NPR.

-Ben and Addie had high hopes for the bear turning up in days following the hike, but it never did.
+Ben and Addie Pascal had high hopes for the bear turning up in the days following the hike, but that didn't happen.
 And because they went on the hike near the end of the season, days before major snow was expected, time soon ran out.
-Despite checking constantly with rangers and the lost and found, Teddy's whereabouts remained a mystery, and the Pascal family had no chance but to return home to Wyoming without him.
+Despite checking constantly with rangers and the lost and found, Teddy's whereabouts remained a mystery, and the Pascal family had no chance but to return home to Wyoming without their bear.

 It wasn't until a random encounter the following year, in October 2021, that everything changed.
 A friend of the family who was visiting the park happened to see Teddy sitting on the dashboard of a park ranger's truck, according to the Glacier National Park post.